linode/apl-docs/docs/tutorial-0-1.md

 - KMS to encrypt sensitive information in the values repository
 - Use Azure Active Directory as IDP
-- Use a hosted DNS zone
+- Use a public DNS zone
+- Use LetsEncrypt as a CA for certificates

 For this tutorial, we assume you have:

-- A running AKS cluster
+- Access to an Azure subscription
 - A public DNS zone
-- Azure Active Directory
+- Azure Active Directory for user management

-- Azure Key Vault
+## Set up AKS